-The Planning within the EYFS follows our Long-Term Plans and Medium Term Plans, Weekly Plans and Daily Plans.
-The Long-Term plans contain an overview of the learning and development objectives for the year, with suggested themes to follow.
-The new Development Matters framework is then used to underpin The reception age range guide from the new Development Matters are then used to underpin themes and activities in our Medium-Term Plans.
-The MTPs are based around changing topics themes, which are used as a suggestion for activities and lines of development.
+The Planning within the EYFS follows our Long-Term Plans and Medium-Term Plans.
+The Long-Term plans contain an overview of the learning and development objectives for the year.
+The new Development Matters framework is then used to underpin themes and activities in our Medium-Term Plans.
+The MTPs are based around changing topics, which are used as a suggestion for activities and lines of development.
 The MTPs are used by the EYFS teachers as a guide for the weekly planning.
 Weekly plans contain whole class/group carpet sessions, adult-led activities in all areas and appropriate learning objectives.
-However, the teacher may alter these MTP's in response to the needs, achievements and interests of the children.
+However, the teacher may alter these MTP's in response to the needs, achievements, and interests of the children.

-EYFS staff are responsible for observing individual children's interests, assessing appropriate next steps for the child and implementing them.
-Children's progress and achievements are assessed regularly and the Observe/Assess/Plan cycle ensures staff are supporting children's individual interests and development in a meaningful way.
-It informs individual next steps in leaning for children, as well as enhancing continuous provision in the learning environment.
+EYFS staff are responsible for observing individual children's interests, assessing appropriate next steps for the child, and implementing them.
+Children's progress and achievements are assessed regularly, and the Observe/Assess/Plan cycle ensures staff are supporting children's individual interests and development in a meaningful way.
+It informs individual next steps in learning for children, as well as enhancing continuous provision in the learning environment.

 Our Formative Assessment informs everyday planning and is based on on-going observational assessment of each child's achievements, interests and learning styles.
-Formative assessment may take the form of anecdotal observations, focused observations, baseline assessment, other focused assessments and conversations with parents
+Formative assessment may take the form of anecdotal observations, focused observations, baseline assessment, other focused assessments, and conversations with parents.

 All adults working in the EYFS are responsible for observing children.
-Children are observed for levels of well-being and involvement, their interests, and the Characteristics of Effective Learning.
+Children are observed for levels of well- being and involvement, their interests, and the Characteristics of Effective Learning.
 As an EYFS setting we use Class Dojo to record observations and to inform if children are working on track or not on track.